-When using the term “soil quality”, it must be linked to a specific function.
-In this study, soil quality was seen in relation to soil conservation in agricultural systems, which aims at sustaining the productive capacity of soils and at enhancing ecological services at the same time (Doran and Zeiss, 2000).
 The soil quality concept has been proposed for application in studies on sustainable land management (Doran, 2002).
 To measure soil quality, minimum data sets have been proposed that allow detailed description by including soil chemical and physical indicators (Lal 1998).
 However, integrative indicators are more appropriate for preliminary studies, as they efficiently provide insight into general soil quality.

-Soil degradation processes include biological degradation (e.g. a soil fertility and soil fauna decline), physical degradation (e.g. compaction, soil erosion, and waterlogging), and chemical degradation (e.g. acidification nutrient and depletion (Diodato and Ceccarelli, 2004 and Post and Kwon, 2000).
+When using the term “soil quality”, it must be linked to a specific function.
+In this study, soil quality was seen in relation to soil conservation in agricultural systems, which aims at sustaining the capacity of soil to function as a vital living system to sustain biological productivity, promote environmental quality, and maintain plant and animal health.(Doran and Zeiss, 2000).

-OM is one such integrative measure of soil quality, influencing soil stability, soil fertility, and hydrological soil properties.
+Soil organic matter is one such integrative measure of soil quality, influencing soil stability, soil fertility, and hydrological soil properties.
 OM plays a crucial role in soil erosion: When the erosion removes surface soil, OM and clay are vanished, resulting in fertility decline, biological activity, and aggregation (Wolfgramm et al., 2007).
 In soils with high calcareous silty amounts and in the absence of clay, OM is particularly important with regard to the soil physical properties (e.g. soil structure, porosity, and bulk density), which again determine erodibility (Hill and Schütt, 2000).

-Some soil biological degradation types were caused by agricultural practices.
-Mediterranean soils are characterized by low amounts of OM, which results in a soil fertility decline and structure loss.
-Further, SOC is variable across land use (Brahim et al., 2010), and most agricultural soils are poor in OM, often comprising less than 1% of OM (Achiba et al., 2009, Parras-Alcántara et al., 2016 and Muñoz-Rojas et al., 2012).
+Mediterranean soils are characterized by low amounts of OM, which results in a soil fertility decline and structure loss (Van-Camp et al. 2004).
+Further, SOC is variable across land use (Brahim et al., 2010), and most agricultural soils are poor in OM, often comprising less than 1% (Achiba et al., 2009, Parras-Alcántara et al., 2016 and Muñoz-Rojas et al., 2012).
 In Mediterranean soils, loss of OM leads to root penetration reduction, soil moisture, and soil permeability, which in turn reduces vegetation cover and biological activity, and increases the runoff and risk of erosion (Stanners and Bourdeau, 1995).

-Tunisia has one the highest SOC depletion rates found in Mediterranean countries.
-Its low soil fertility is considered an sign of the predominant inappropriate land management systems (Hassine et al., 2008 and Achiba et al., 2009).
-The soils from the study region of north-western Tunisia are mostly derived from an alteration of carbonate sedimentary soils (marl, limestone, clay), cultivated under rainfed conditions to produce cereal crops (wheat and barley).
-This form of cultivation decelerates the mineralization of OM through a series of unsustainable practices ranging from deep ploughing in spring and summer, stubble ploughing in autumn to protect wheat against Fusarium, and various tillage operations preceding sowing.
+Tunisia has one the highest SOC depletion rates found in Mediterranean countries (Brahim et al., 2010), Its low soil fertility is considered a sign of the predominant inappropriate land management systems (Hassine et al., 2008 and Achiba et al., 2009).
+The soils from the study area are mostly derived from an alteration of carbonate sedimentary parent material (marl, limestone, clay), cultivated under rainfed conditions to produce cereal crops (wheat and barley).
+Which this form of cultivation decelerates the mineralization of OM through a series of unsustainable practices ranging from deep ploughing in spring and summer, stubble ploughing in autumn to protect wheat against Fusarium, and various tillage operations preceding sowing (Hassine et al., 2008).
 This relatively intensive soil cultivation, accompanied by the practice of an annual application of phosphate and nitrogen fertilizers, is at the origin of the decrease in the OM contents following a stimulation of the microbial activity (Álvaro-Fuentes et al., 2008).

-Understanding the dynamics and SOC distribution as influenced by land use systems and landscape features is critical for assessing land use management planning (Kosmas et al., 2000).
+Understanding the dynamics and SOC distribution as influenced by land use systems and topographic features is critical for assessing land use management planning (Kosmas et al., 2000).
 SOC distribution is influenced by topographic factors and climate variation, specifically temperature and water.